vinyll/sfAssetsManagerPlugin/README.markdown

 See the tests files for further details.

-## TODO
+## Todo

-* Use a config handler to allow multiple assets_manager.yml files and to use cache.
-* Use a minifier to automatically compact files and make it optional.
+* Use a minifier to automatically compact files but make it optional.